So You Want to Be a CFA Charterholder…

-Why Become A CFA Charter Holder?
+Why Become a CFA Charterholder?

 1) Better Job Prospects – Financial services companies are taking longer to fill positions, choosing to focus on finding candidates who mesh with their cultures.
 In this competitive environment, CFA charterholders have a distinct advantage with demonstrated expertise in investment management and financial analysis.

-2) Professional Credibility – As the Financial Times notes, a CFA is now the “gold standard” of Wall Street qualifications due to its rigor.
+2) Professional Credibility – As the Financial Times notes, a CFA charterholder is now the “gold standard” of Wall Street qualifications due to its rigor.
 It’s also a global designation, with charterholders in more than 145 countries worldwide, and carries weight with employers everywhere.

-Who Should Take The CFA Exam?
+Who Should Take the CFA Program Exam?

 Finance Professionals.
 If you’re currently working in finance, the CFA charter can prove a big career-booster and help you advance in or attain job roles like research analyst, portfolio manager, financial strategist, investment banker and others.
 To complete the process, and get your charter, you will need to document 48 months of relevant work experience under your belt.

 Other Professionals.
 Non-investment professionals such as attorneys or accountants also pursue the CFA charter.
 It’s a complementary qualification that broadens your professional expertise in preparation for leadership roles.
 Nearly 7% of CFA charterholders are C-level executives.

 Students.
 You don’t have to be a working professional to enter the CFA Program.
 If you have the time and money, the CFA charter is a great addition to your resume/CV.
 It’s especially helpful if you’re certain on a career in finance.